Learning about Stroke and Stress the hard way.

 Yeah, okay, I get that.
 Because for me as well, they didn’t operate for the first nearly three years because they couldn’t, but it kept bleeding.
 So that’s why eventually we had to go in and try and resolve it, you know, so it was a real, it was an opportunity to try and avoid it bleeding.

-Sorry, it was an opportunity to try and avoid surgery, but because they thought that it should rectify itself, and then it didn’t after three bleeds, then they decided that there’s no other way.
+Sorry, it was an opportunity to try and avoid surgery, but because they thought that it should rectify itself, and then it didn’t after three bleeds, then they decided that there was no other way.

-It’s more dangerous to let it keep bleeding than it is to going the risk were far greater to my personal safety, other people’s safety and, and so on.
+It’s more dangerous to let it keep bleeding than it is to go the risk was far greater to my personal safety, other people’s safety and, and so on.
 And it was just like a ticking time bomb.
-Now I know what I know, you mentioned that you have you’re not currently with your previous partner wife?
+Now I know what I know, you mentioned that you have you’re not currently with your previous partner’s wife.

 So obviously, it was harder on you know, my mother at the time is my moms like well, you know, if no one’s going to take him and you’re going to leave him you know, then you know, I’m going to take and you know, take care of him and stuff.